ScottLogic/blog/_posts/2025-10-13-tracing-the-carbon-footprint-of-content.md

 There are many aspects of our content consumption that we as individuals and organisations do not have any control upon, as the energy used to power our devices and data centres up the chain heavily relies on fossil fuels.
 However being aware that everything we do digitally has a carbon footprint is a starting point for a wider reflection.

-- Switch to a greener energy provider
+- Switch to a greener energy provider for you home or office
 - Choose an [eco-friendly search engine](https://www.choose-greener.com/eco-friendly-search-engines/)
-- Unsubscribe from emails you do not want to receive as each email has a carbon footprint.
+- Unsubscribe unwanted emails as each email has a carbon footprint.
 According to English researcher and writer on carbon footprinting [Mike Berners-Lee](https://profilebooks.com/wp-content/uploads/wpallimport/files/PDFs/9781788163811_preview.pdf):
 > In 2019, the average email user received about 75 emails per day (of which 41 were spam).
 If you received this number, with all the non-spam being emails that take the sender just 10 seconds to write and you a mere 5 seconds to read, then the carbon footprint of writing, sending and reading would be around 3kg CO2e per year, or 12 million tonnes CO2e globally.
 - Regularly discard the media you do not need anymore (films, videos, photos)
 - This about your social media habits